People use fast and flat simulation to reason about new games: Methods

 Finally, the third utility ($U_{\text{aux}}$) is computed as the normalized Euclidean distance between the position of the action and the center of the board, $\xi \in [0, 1]$.
 This reflects the intuition, applicable across our family of games, that people often place pieces around the center of the board.
 This tendency may in part be explained by the fact that placing pieces closer to the center of the board allows that piece to participate in the \textit{most possible winning terminal states} for any \textit{$K$-in-a-row} win condition.

-As described in the main text, the heuristic value of a position $a$ in board state $s$ is computed as:
+This measure generalizes to arbitrary rectangular boards.
+E.g., on a $4 \times 6$ board, intuitively the ``middle point'' is the center, and the middle four cells are all closest to the center ($\langle2, 3\rangle$, $\langle2, 4\rangle$, $\langle3, 3\rangle$, $\langle3, 4\rangle$).

 We assume each utility function is represented as an exponentiation of the respective feature: